 History of AFFF

 AFFF stands for aqueous film-forming foam.
 Water is not effective in extinguishing an oil fire.
 In fact, it is very dangerous to throw water on such a fire.
 Back in 1902, a Russian chemist and engineer named Aleksandr Loran invented a way to blanket oil fires with foam.
-Various versions of firefighting foam were then developed in the 40s, 50s, and 60s, with AFFF appearing on the scene by way of the U.S. Navy in the mid-1960s.
+Various versions of fire foam were then developed in the 40s, 50s, and 60s, with AFFF appearing on the scene by way of the U.S. Navy in the mid-1960s.

 The AFFF’s effectiveness on petroleum and jet fuel fires has caused it to be used by the military since the 1950s.
 It was also used at civilian airports in the United States until 2018.
 As mentioned above, the chemicals used in the foam are toxic.
 Unfortunately, there has been such widespread use of these chemicals that they are now found in numerous places in the environment, including groundwater.
 Even more unsettling is the fact that these chemicals do not break down, and they accumulate in the human body.